El Rancho Hotel and Casino: Alleged Mafia ties

 In October 1954, articles in the Las Vegas Sun alleged that Jake and Meyer Lansky, both underworld Mafia figures, held hidden shares in the hotel.
 A state investigation was soon launched to determine whether the reports were true.
-The Thunderbird's complex ownership setup was a subject of questioning during a Nevada Tax Commission hearing later that month, part of the larger investigation into the resort's ownership.
+The Thunderbird's complex ownership setup was questioned during a Nevada Tax Commission hearing later that month, part of the larger investigation into the resort's ownership.
 The property beneath the Thunderbird was owned by Bonanza Hotel, Inc, which operated the hotel portion and leased out other portions.
 Bonanza did not receive any of the resort's gaming revenue, and did not have stockholders.
 The casino, bars, and restaurants were operated by Thunderbird Hotel Company, of which Jones held an 11-percent interest.
 Hicks held 51-percent ownership of the resort.
 Both men denied that the Lanskys were involved in the Thunderbird.

 Hank Greenspun, the publisher of the Las Vegas Sun, was a critic of Jones, who alleged that Greenspun was creating a "reign of terror" in southern Nevada: "No one is secure.
 You can't use your phone, you can't be seen with your friends for fear that will be ballooned into a sinister incident."
 At the end of 1954, the Thunderbird was ordered to show cause at a future hearing as to why its gaming license should not be revoked or suspended.
 The investigation continued into 1955, and another tax commission hearing was held that February, during which Jones criticized Greenspun.
 According to Jones, Greenspun was upset that the Thunderbird would not advertise in the Las Vegas Sun.
 Jones said that Greenspun had made repeated threats to run Hicks and himself out of town with his newspaper.

 During construction of the Thunderbird, Hicks had received a loan from George Sadlo, a business associate of the Lanskys.
 Sadlo later assigned half of the loan to Jake Lansky, without informing Hicks.
 The investigation revealed that Hicks had made interest payments to Jake Lansky from 1951 to 1954.
-The loan was perceived by the tax commission as a hidden interest in the Thunderbird.
+The tax commission perceived the loan as a hidden interest in the Thunderbird.
 On April 1, 1955, the commission ruled that Hicks and Jones had to dispose of their interest in the Thunderbird within two months.
 Otherwise, the resort's gaming license would be suspended.
 It was the first time in Nevada history that such strict action had been taken against a major casino operation.
 It was part of an effort by the state to prevent underworld involvement in gambling.